faceyspacey/require-universal-module/README.md

 - use your `onLoad` function which *always* receives the entire module to find a different export, and do something with it such as call `store.replaceReducer({ ...reducers, foo: module.otherExport })`

 The `timeout` is a feature inspired by [Vue's latest async component](https://vuejs.org/v2/guide/components.html#Advanced-Async-Components), which itself was inspired by React Loadable.
 It lets you specify essentially a maximum time the async module has to load before an error is thrown.
 In *React Universal Component*, it is used to trigger the rendering of an `<Error />` component.

+The `initialRequire` option lets you indicate that you don't want an initial synchronous require performed for you.
+Therefore `mod` will always be undefined if this is set.
+It defaults to `true`.

+The `alwaysUpdate` option lets you indicate that you don't want to respect a cached module when `requireAsync` is called.
+It will always attempt to retrieve a new module.
+It defaults to `false`.

 Lastly, `chunkName` is to be used with [Webpack's latest magic comment feature](https://webpack.js.org/guides/code-splitting-async/#chunk-names) which only came out several weeks ago in version 2.4.1.
 Essentially you use a magic comment like this `import(/* webpackChunkName: "myChunkName" */ './Foo')` to name your chunk.
 Your chunk will be given that name (though not the individual scripts).
 It will be accessible in stats at: `webpackStats.assetsByChunkName['myChunkName'] === ['0.js', '0.js.map', '0.css', '0.css.map']`.
 This greatly simplifies the rendering of your chunks on the server, which [Webpack Flush Chunks](https://github.com/faceyspacey/webpack-flush-chunks) further simplifies.
 Accordingly, an array/set will be kept of the `chunkNames` used instead of `moduleIds`, which brings us to the final section: